rohany/rohany.github.io/src/content/blog/legate-blog.md

 # Legate Core

+Having discussed some user-facing Legate libraries, I'll now discuss how these libraries are implemented using the Legate runtime.
+The concepts I'll introduce about the Legate runtime are not necessary to understand to use the user-facing Legate libraries like cuNumeric and Legate Sparse.
 The Legate runtime (called the [Legate Core](https://github.com/nv-legate/legate.core)) is the glue that enables independent Legate libraries to share distributed data and abstracts away many details about distributed computing, such as data movement and synchronization.
-Categorically, Legate Core is a *task-based runtime system* with a *strong data model*.
+Categorically, Legate Core is a *task-based runtime system* with a *distributed data model*.
 What this means is that Legate Core has two fundamental abstractions for programmers, where the first abstraction is how programmers define computations, and the second is how programmers define their data.
 A Legate Core program organizes its computation into *tasks* and maps distributed data onto *stores*.